opeyemi24/dare.io-pbl/Project 6.md

   ![Capture 16 creation of volume group](https://user-images.githubusercontent.com/92916632/146273540-04c40c55-0df9-4645-986e-67a6e6dc5733.PNG)

-  Verified that my VG has been created successfully by running : sudo vgs
+  Verified that my Volume group has been created successfully by running the following command  :

+          sudo vgs
   ![Capture 17 verified that volume group has been created](https://user-images.githubusercontent.com/92916632/146274109-f8a261e5-d5e9-40bf-b824-0befa7dcbaf5.PNG)

   Used lvcreate utility to create 2 logical volumes.  app-lv(i used half of the physical volume size) and log-lv( i used the remaining space of the pv size).